Zernoxi/Advent-of-Code-2021/README.md

 # Advent of Code 2021
 Attempting to solve problems with bash (shell) script and maybe some awk script.
+May end up using other languages...

 # Problems:
   - [x] 1
   - [x] 2
-  - [ ] 3
+  - [x] 3
   - [ ] 4
   - [ ] 5
   - [ ] 6